abhinava16/WebChatSystem/README.md

 •	If the user doesn’t exist, then socket.io returns “User inserted successfully”.
 Else if there’s any error it returns “cannot insert into database”.
 •	These are displayed as alerts after insertion and the UI is redirected to /login.

-Data Flow in the whole assignment across different microservices is shown in the form of a sequence diagram below,

-3. Demo (Screenshots and Video)
-i.
-Screenshots
-A user with valid credentials is allowed to login,

-User after logging in,

-Registering a user,

-After successful registration,

-After successful registration, it redirects to /login page.

-Simulating the web chat application, one of the user is typing,

-Authenticated users sending messages to each other,

-When a user who doesn’t exist tries to login,

-A couple of screenshot of “users” collection,

-When a user who already exist tries to login,

-A screenshot of console while a user gets connected and sends a message is shown below,

-Checking data flow in the microservice /login through Postman,

-With invalid input,

-Signing up user through Postman (To check data flow),

-When user already exists,

-While implementation, I couldn’t take few screenshots of the data flow.

-ii.
-Video

 Link for the demo video is given below, https://drive.google.com/file/d/1kdREAMmZHzPoqI9V79RYTJoqFgRNmN_4/view

 4. Appendix – Source Code

 Index.html (repo – tumukuntaa1)